-Duplex Chain - As shown in Figure 2-18, The Duplex Chain topology stacks switches together in a chain-link format.
+Duplex Chain - As shown in Figure 2-26 Switches stacked in a Duplex Chain Figure 2-27 Switches stacked in a Duplex Ring, The Duplex Chain topology stacks switches together in a chain-link format.
 Using this method, data transfer is only possible in one direction and if there is a break in the chain, then data transfer will obviously be affected.

-Duplex Ring - As shown in Figure 2-19, the Duplex Ring stacks switches in a ring or circle format where data can be transferred in two directions.
+Duplex Ring - As shown in Figure 2-27 Switches stacked in a Duplex Ring, the Duplex Ring stacks switches in a ring or circle format where data can be transferred in two directions.
 This topology is very resilient due to the fact that if there is a break in the ring, data can still be transferred through the stacking cables between switches in the stack.

-Figure 2-18 Switches stacked in a Duplex Chain
+Figure 2-26 Switches stacked in a Duplex Chain

-Figure 2-19 Switches stacked in a Duplex Ring
+Figure 2-27 Switches stacked in a Duplex Ring